Replaced (video game): Development

-Replaced is currently being developed by Sad Cat Studios.
+Replaced was developed by Sad Cat Studios.
 It is the debut project for the studio, whose three founders only previously worked on mobile games.
 Development of the game started in 2018.
 According to co-founder Yura Zhdanovich, Replaced was designed with the intention of creating something that was more "risky" and "complicated".
 Zhdanovich added the team initially chose to make a game with "indie pixel art style", though they eventually became bored by it and decided to move the game to 2.5D, inspired by games like Hercules, Tails Noir and The Last Night.
 The initial goal for the studio was to make a cinematic platformer similar to Flashback and Another World, though they eventually decided to add a combat system to the game as they did not have a budget to create a solely "visual experience where [players] go from point A to point B".
 The platforming gameplay were inspired by Inside, Uncharted, and the Prince of Persia games released in the 2000s, whereas the combat system was inspired by Batman: Arkham.
 A lot of time was spent in creating the platforming animations of the protagonist, as the team wanted the game to look realistic.

 According to Igor Gritsay, the co-founder of the studio, the game's story was about the "survival of a creature that knows nothing about the ruthless world it finds itself in".
 The cyberpunk theme was inspired by films such as Upgrade and Blade Runner 2049, though the team focused mainly on US culture and deemphasized the role Asian cultures typically play in cyberpunk fiction.
 While creating its setting, a retrofuturistic theme was chosen as the team loved old science-fiction films and wanted to explore how people in the past imagined about the future.
 The game is set in an alternate reality where the United States detonated nuclear bombs on its own soil instead of Japan at the end of World War II.
 The primary setting is Phoenix City, a walled-off urban enclave for the wealthy, where the poor have their organs harvested for the elite and are discarded outside the city’s borders.

 Announced at E3 2021, the game was initially slated to be released in 2022, though it was delayed multiple times.
 Sad Cat Studios was originally based in Minsk, Belarus, though the Russo-Ukrainian War significantly impacted the game's production and prompted the studio to relocate to Cyprus.
-The game is currently set to be released for Windows, Xbox One and Xbox Series X and Series S in early 2026.
+The game was released for Windows and Xbox Series X/S on April 14, 2026.